PGError: could not write block blockid of temporary file: No space left of device explains the issue well, but I need to use more temporary storage.

 work_mem in this fashion as this applies to each plan node, and high values can quickly exhaust the available memory on your Postgres instance.

 SET work_mem = '64MB';, or for a transaction with

 SET LOCAL work_mem = '64MB'; within the transaction.

-For 3, you can use the following command to change at the database level:
+Following the 3rd suggestion above, you can use the following command to change at the database level:

 ALTER DATABASE yourdatabasename SET temp_tablespaces = 'pg_default';

-temp_tablespaces to use the main database disk that we provide.
 You can check out the current

-temp_tablespaces by running
+temp_tablespaces configuration by running